Announcing Our New Technique Assessment!

 How Do I Know Which Technique Assessment to Take?

-We are currently offering the Technique Assessment at the Beginner level, and hope to expand this opportunity to the Intermediate and Advanced levels over the coming year.
-That said, we highly recommend all dancers, especially Advanced dancers, start with a Beginner Technique Assessment.
+We highly recommend all dancers, especially Advanced dancers, start with a Beginner Technique Assessment.
 Advanced students are often more concerned about progressing and may feel plateaued.
 To most effectively evaluate their technique, it’s best to start at the foundation.
 Challenges and problems that show up in later years causing plateau are often based in fundamental technique or posture. so looking closely to make sure the foundation techniques are all well executed helps addresses layering and complexity concerns before looking at the higher levels.
+By offering a rolling deadline for these technique assessments, we hope that students take the opportunity to get personalized feedback whenever best fits their schedule.